MaxiStahl1992/angular_university/angular-core/README.md

     </div>

 ### ng-container
-If there is no convenient place to add a structural directive (*ngIf, *ngFor, ngSwitch, ...) ther is no need to add a new div (extra DOM element).
+If there is no convenient place to add a structural directive (*ngIf, *ngFor, ngSwitch, ...) there is no need to add a new div (extra DOM element).
 We can use ng-container, this allows us to add structural directives without adding a new DOM element and helps us keep the application more lightweight.